mariammtamerr6/ChristmasGame/README.txt

 Controls: - Use arrow keys for character movement.
 	  - i, k, j, and l are for top, bottom, left, and right rotations of the camera (respectively).
 	  - q and e are to zoom in and out (respectively).
-	  - w, s, a, and d are for top, bottom, left, and right movements of the camer (respectively).
+	  - w, s, a, and d are for top, bottom, left, and right movements of the camera (respectively).
 	  - t, f, g, and h are for the top, front, left and right views of the scene (respectively).
 	  - x is to rotate the snowman.
 	  - b is to scale the buildings.